Students and staff are encouraged to obtain information from healthcare providers, state health authorities and the CDC website.

 Group Two: Students completed a FAFSA, met all financial aid eligibility criteria and were deemed NOT Pell Grant eligible (Federal Student Loans only).
 This group of students will receive a one-time payment of $400 in CARES grant.

-Students who have completed a FAFSA, met all financial aid eligibility criteria and were deemed either eligible or not for the Pell Grant, do not need to take any action, the grant check will be mailed to their address on record.
+Students who have completed a FAFSA, met all financial aid eligibility criteria, have reached 25% scheduled attendance, and were deemed either eligible or not for the Pell Grant, do not need to take any action, the grant check will be mailed to their address on record.

 Students interested in receiving this Emergency grant (as long as funding is still available) may complete their FAFSA at www.fafsa.gov.ed and notify their Financial Aid Officer.